ASvyatkovskiy/PythonWorkshop/README.md

 to confirm the installation is succesful.

-Note: pip3 should be a part of the stock install for Python > version 3.4.

 ## Create isolated Anaconda environment for the course

 Once this is installed, create an isolated Anaconda nevironment for today's course, and install ipython notebook in it: